xaviermignot/xaviermignot.github.io/_posts/2023-02-09-app-service-bicep-github-actions.md

 Following my [previous post]({% post_url 2022-12-24-terraform-app-service-slots %}) about blue-green deployment with Azure App Services and Terraform, I wanted to do the same thing using Bicep.
 Starting from the same demo, I will break this in a series of two posts.
 This is the first one about how to provision the App Service in Bicep and deploy code to it, using GitHub Actions workflows.
-The second post will focus on the deployment slots and blue-green deployment stuff.
+The [second post]({% post_url 2023-02-16-bicep-app-service-slots %}) focuses on the deployment slots and blue-green deployment stuff.

 ## GitHub repository !